 We’ve listed the people you are likely to meet whilst you are pregnant, giving birth and postnatally.
 Some are health care professionals specifically trained for maternity services – both hospital and community, some are ‘generic’ workers who you will find in other areas of the hospital and others are birth workers usually based outside of the hospital.
-Please be aware that this list is not exhaustive and that birthing people and their partners may be referred to other services if they have specific conditions, pre existing or otherwise.
+Please be aware that this list is not exhaustive and that women and birthing people may be referred to other services if they have specific conditions, pre existing or otherwise.

 Everyone who is pregnant should be able to access care from a midwife.
 A midwife’s expertise is in supporting straightforward pregnancy, birth and the early postnatal period, as well as having a high level of skill in detecting complications and providing support to deal with them.

 Even if you have an extremely complex pregnancy, a midwife will still be available as part of the care team.
 A midwife will refer those in their care to a specialist midwife (e.g. a diabetes midwife) or to an obstetrician if they feel that they may benefit from additional medical care, but no one is obliged to accept this referral if they don’t want it.

 Midwives will have some training in breastfeeding support, and some may have taken additional training courses to gain a higher level of expertise.
 However, breastfeeding support is its own specialist area and, for many breastfeeding problems, a specialist such as a Breastfeeding Counsellor (BFC) or International Board Certified Lactation Consultant (IBCLC) may be better able to help (see below).

 Some midwives have the title Consultant Midwife.
 These midwives have far more influence on the services offered in their area so they can be a helpful person to reach out to discuss your birth options.